Table of Contents

 5. Using the ifstat CLI command.

-To investigate a connection problem further, connect the a console to the local console port on the Clavister Firewall.
-Once cOS Stream has started, it should respond with the a standard CLI prompt when the enter key is pressed.
+To investigate a connection problem further, connect a computer running console emulation software directly to the local console port on the firewall.
+Once cOS Stream has started, it should respond with the standard CLI prompt when the enter key is pressed.
 Now enter the following command once for each interface:

 Where <if-name> is the name of the management interface.
 This will display a number of counters for that interface.
 The ifstat command on its own can list the names of all the interfaces.

 If the Input counters in the hardware section of the output are not increasing then the error is likely to be in the cabling.
-However, it may simply be that the packets are not getting to the Clavister Firewall in the first place.
-This can be confirmed with a packet sniffer if it is available.
+However, it may simply be that the packets are not getting to the firewall in the first place.
+This can be confirmed with a packet sniffer, if it is available.

 If the Input counters are increasing, the management interface may not be attached to the correct physical network.
 There may also be a problem with the routing information in any connected hosts or routers.